harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_browse_and_rate_cleaner.md

 **Iteration:** 1

 **Notes:**
-- Allows cleaners who have a better rating to have the oppitunity for more jobs.
+- Allows users to pick cleaners who have a better rating.

 ---